technige/theresa/README.md

 ```

 ## Notes
-There is no way to exit this conversation.
+There is no clean way to exit this conversation.